Robert Eisenstadt's

 below (note: the best pictures are the last three) :

-(1) closed
+(1) closed box.

 box.

-(5) plastic
+(5) plastic chips alone.

 I bought this set March 1999.
 It appears that just one chip is missing.
 Chips are mint.

 The original fitted, wood box is 14” x 10.5” x 2.5”.
 Latch works well...............
 Has working lock and key...................
 The inside has a nice lining, maybe calf skin.
 The inside lid has inscribed the name of the famous French gambling supply house, “Briotet Carro Succr Paris” (Briotet is the successor of the equally famous Caro Co.).........
 The outside is leather-lined; very scratched and all worn off on the lid.
 But the inside of the box and the chips look mint!
+(For a clue as to the origins of this set, see the comments about the MW set at the bottom of this page.)

 The original set must have had 240 chips.
 I have just 239 chips.
 All the chips have the same monogram (“RF”) on one side.
 The other side has the denomination............The set is interesting and unusual in at least two ways: (1) the chips for the 100’s, 500’s and 1000’s have the denomination spelled out (see photos) instead of the usual Arabic numerals.
 In “Antique Gambling Chips” I can not find any MOP’s with this interesting feature; and (2) the 25’s, 50’s and 100’s are PLASTIC (a nice, thick, well-made plastic; not hot-stamped; I’m not sure how they were imprinted, but I can see that the impressions were filled with “paint”) while the 500’s and 1000’s are MOTHER-OF-PEARL.
 Neither material is unusual for chips, but I never saw a set that combined both materials -- plastic for the lower denominations and pearl for the higher ones.
 (Thinking about it, it makes sense to me.
 The low denominations would be handled/bet a lot and tossed about.
 Plastic would be a safe material -- unlikely to nick or break.
 The 500 and 1000 bets would be made more leisurely and carefully and made less often.
 (Pearl always seemed like a poor material choice to me.
 I once damaged the edge of a pearl chip just by putting one into a felt bag that had other pearl chips.
 One just slid into another, and...............)